 Statistics revealed that 43% of the UK’s population had gambled at some point in 2022.
 Studies have shown that typically men are more likely to gamble than women, and that substance use or depression can factor into problem gambling.
 But what’s driving the steady increase in betting?

-One significant factor is the rapidly growing online gambling industry.
+One significant factor is the steadily growing online gambling industry.
 The UK is currently home to the world’s largest regulated online gambling market, bringing in over $12.5 billion in gross revenues.
 This booming sector has made gambling far more accessible to the average person.
 Rather than driving to the nearest casino or racetrack, betting opportunities are just a few clicks away on a smartphone or computer.

 Anti-gambling campaigners say that betting around popular sports like football normalises gambling, with pervasive betting-related advertisements luring in first-time gamblers with potentially devastating consequences.